sooriyaarachchi/pybites.github.io-src/content/guest-challenge-project-pytrack.md

 Figuring out a one-to-many relationship was one of my first hurdles.
 I read the docs a bit and looked at some quick tutorials.
 They were very basic, so my implementation ended up basic.
 I recently came across [Adnan's Random bytes](http://blog.adnansiddiqi.me/develop-database-driven-applications-in-python-with-peewee/) blog, that would have came in really handy when I was first developing this.
 The way he sets his relationships is how I should have done it.

-Another thing that threw me off was not being able to save *Maya datetime* objects into the database.
+Another thing that threw me off was not being able to save *MayaDT* objects into the database.
 Only I didn't realize that it was the problem that I was having!
 The error messages from PeeWee were really cryptic and hard to follow.

 After a few days of cursing and messing around with it, it finally hit me! *PeeWee* was expecting me to store *datetime* objects because that's what I had declared them as in the models!
 As soon as I converted the *Maya* objects into the correct format, I was able to get the ball rolling.